Sales & Marketing Manager

 Exporting was always on the roadmap for the company but was firmly dictated by the migration of EMV (Chip & PIN) around the globe.
 One huge milestone for the company came in 2006 when it became apparent that Canada was gearing up to switch to Chip & PIN in 2008.
 It was identified as a country with huge opportunity for us, and we began to plan accordingly.

-Our export skills have grown from strength to strength and in 2018 exporting accounted for 75% of our turnover.
+Our export skills have grown from strength to strength and in 2018 exporting accounted for over 90% of our turnover.
 Since 1996 we have traded with 20 Commonwealth countries: Antigua and Barbuda, Australia, The Bahamas, Canada, Cyprus, The Dominican Republic, Ghana, Grenada, India, Jamaica, Kenya, Malaysia, Mauritius, New Zealand, Nigeria, Singapore, South Africa, St Kitts and Nevis, Trinidad and Zambia.

 Focussing on canada, how did you become sucessful in that country?